How to Celebrate World Elephant Day

 - Host your own World Elephant Day and watch When Elephants Were Young, a feature film about the plight of Asian elephants that’s being released on World Elephant Day.

-- Share your favorite elephant stories, photos, videos, and books with us on Facebook
+- Share your favourite elephant stories, photos, videos, and books with us on Facebook.

 - Write a blog post about elephants and share it on your website or on World Elephant Day’s Facebook

 Help bring the world together to save elephants.
-For more information on World Elephant Day and how you can help visit: www.worldelephantday.org
+For more information on World Elephant Day and how you can help, please visit: www.worldelephantday.org